Overview

 How to take entecavir

-Entecavir is a tablet taken once a day every day by mouth and can be taken with or without food.
+Entecavir is a tablet taken one time each day, every day, by mouth (orally) and can be taken with or without food.

-How long you need to be on entecavir depends on your immune suppressive treatment plan.
+The length of time that you'll need to take entecavir depends on your immune suppressive treatment plan.

-Once your immune suppressive treatment has finished you will need to continue taking entecavir for a while.
+When your immune suppressive treatment has finished, you'll need to continue taking entecavir for a while.

-If you need to have immune suppressive treatment permanently, then you will also need to take entecavir permanently.
+If you need to have immune suppressive treatment permanently, you'll also need to take entecavir permanently.

 Your healthcare professional will tell you how long you need to continue taking entecavir.